 Colonel Thomas Ballard and his first wife, Anna _____, had issue:

 John, believed by Cabell to have settled in Nansemond county, Virginia, where on 2 June 1673 a John Ballard patented 300 acres.25 We now know that this John Ballard is the progenitor of the line identified as Lineage Group II of the Ballard DNA Project.
-John, son of Thomas, was named 1 May 1668 in the will of Robert Baldrey, and is believed by some researchers to have died without issue after 1694.26
+John, son of Thomas, was not named 1 May 1668 in the will of Robert Baldrey (transcribed in the page dedicated to son Thomas), which names the Thomas’ and Anna’s children in the following order: Thomas, Lydia, Elizabeth, and Martha (who is identified as the youngest daughter, which strongly suggests that this is the correct birth order).
+Still other researchers believe a son John died without issue after 1694.26 This researcher is inclined to believe that there may not have been a son John, given that Cabell, the source of this information about this son, erroneously included in his account the John Ballard who settled in Nansemond county.

 THOMAS, born c.
 1655 in York county; married Katherine Hubard, daughter of John Hubard and Katherine Hubard.27

 Martha, according to Cabell, married John Collier and died without issue.
-However, the Collier family bible noted above records that John Collier married Elizabeth Ballard, daughter of Colonel Thomas Ballard, and died without issue.
+However, the Collier Family Bible noted above records that John Collier married Elizabeth Ballard, daughter of Colonel Thomas Ballard, and died without issue.
+What became of Martha Ballard is not known to this compiler.

 WILLIAM, married Elizabeth _______.